 Generally, if you don't need to hide your identity or access some remote services/resources, there's no need to use a VPN.
 Using one, in this case, only makes things worse.

-Many folks have a VPN installed on their home computer for "security purposes."
-That's completely unnecessary, with nothing in return.
-And when you use a third-party VPN service that way, you also put your privacy at great risk -- you're being spied on.
+Many folks have a VPN installed on their home computer for “security purposes.”
+That’s completely unnecessary, with nothing in return.
+And when you use a third-party VPN service that way, you also put your privacy at significant risk—you’re being spied on.

-Virtual Private Network (VPN) vs Domain Name System (DNS)
+Tips on Virtual Private Network (VPN) vs. Domain Name System (DNS):

 While seemingly unrelated, a VPN server (or any network, for that matter) always involves DNS.